 What Else Should I Know?

-All kids get fevers, and in most cases they're completely back to normal within a few days.
+All kids get fevers, and in most cases they're back to normal within a few days.
 For older babies and kids, the way they act can be more important than the reading on your thermometer.
 Everyone gets a little cranky when they have a fever.
 This is normal and should be expected.